-Despite the end of the Cold War, about 20 US nuclear bombs are still deployed at the German air force base Büchel in West Central Germany.
-German pilots are both trained and obliged to take off with these bombs in their Tornado jet fighter-bombers when the orders come from a US president, through NATO, and to use them on their targets.
-This horrifying war plan is part of the "nuclear sharing agreement" within NATO, and includes a first-strike option.
-NATO calls it Power and Burden Sharing.
-In addition nuclear exercises next to the East-European Russian border - for example one "Anaconda" - with ten of thousands of soldiers and massive military equipment movements have taken place in recent times.
+Despite the end of the Cold War, about 20 U.S. nuclear bombs are still deployed at Germany's Büchel air force base.
+German pilots are both trained and obligated to take off with these bombs in their Tornado jet fighter-bombers and, if the orders come from a U.S. president through NATO, to use them on their targets.
+This horrifying war plan is part of the "nuclear sharing agreement" between the US and Germany, and includes a first-strike option.
+NATO calls this proliferation "Power and Burden Sharing."
+In addition nuclear exercises next to the Easteuropean Russian border - for example named Anaconda - with tenthousands of soldiers and millitary equipment movements are taken place in recent times.

-The B61 weapons of mass destruction - illegal under German, US and international law - are scheduled to be replaced by expensive (\$12 billion), new, precision-guided nuclear weapons - the B61-12 - in the near future, through the National Nuclear Security Administration's "modernization" program.

-Three US National Laboratories - Los Alamos and Sandia in New Mexico, and Lawrence Livermore in California - have worked to design the B61-12, and parts are being made at the Y12 complex in Tennessee, the Kansas City Plant in Missouri, and the Sandia National Lab in New Mexico.
-Final assembly is to be at the Pantex site in Texas.
+These weapons of mass destruction - illegal under German, U.S. and international law - are scheduled to be replaced by expensive (a \$10 billion program), new, precision-guided nuclear weapons - the B61-12 - in the near future, through the National Nuclear Security Administration's "modernization" program.
+Three US National Laboratories - Los Alamos and Sandia in New Mexico, and Lawrence Livermore in California - have worked to design the B61-12, and parts are being made at the Y12 complex in Tennessee, the Kansas City Plant in Missouri, and at Sandia.
+Final assembly is set for the Pantex site in Texas.
 Major contractors are Boeing, Lockheed-Martin, Honeywell, and Bechtel.
-Hans

-Kristensen of the Federation of American Scientists has reported that the 400 new B61-12s being planned will cost at least \$25 million apiece.
+Hans Kristensen of the Federation of American Scientists has reported that the 400 new B61-12s planned for Europe will cost at least \$25 million apiece.

-Quietly, the military industrial complex, together with major political parties, continue this destabilizing nuclear weapons enhancement.
+The military industrial complex, together with major political parties, continue this destabilizing nuclear weapons enhancement in spite of popular resistance.

-The planned B61 replacement is going on despite the overwhelming approval March 26, 2010 of a cross-party (bipartisan) resolution by the German Parliament (Bundestag) calling on the government to pursue permanent removal of the nukes.
+The planned B61 replacement is going on despite Germany's overwhelming approval March 26, 2010 of a cross-party (bipartisan) resolution by the Bundestag calling on the government to pursue permanent removal of the Cold War nuclear bombs.